sandeeppaulraj/machine-learning/projects/capstone/stock_price_predictor_proposal.md

 To be precise, i would like to be able to predict Broadcom(AVGO) stock price.
 This company has been in the nwes lately for its takeover attempt of Qualcomm.
 Broadcom is also a very large Apple Supplier.
 Also owning Broadcom stock myself, i want to gauge if i can come up with a model to better gauge future price movement based on available data.

 ### Problem Statement
-_(approx. 1 paragraph)_

 Stock Prices fluctuate from day to day and to be precise, fluctuate by the second.
+Using publicly available data stock price data, i will attempt to predict the adjusted close price of the stock for the next seven trading days.
+If we are able to gauge the clsoing stock price, we might be able to make smart trading decisions based on the predictions.

 ### Datasets and Inputs
 _(approx. 2-3 paragraphs)_